-Ford – Car emblem jig (left)
+Ford – Car emblem jig (top)

 The engineers working in Cologne at Ford’s pilot plant developed a tool which they can hook on the rear of the car.
 This jig enables them to quickly position badges and emblems of the car on the rear, resulting in fewer deviations.
 The tool was printed with Tough PLA –a material as strong as ABS, but soft enough to prevent bodywork scratches.
 The added holes on the tool contain magnets to keep it in position.
 It was printed in two parts on the Ultimaker S5, and glued together in the middle during post-processing.

-Volkswagen Autoeuropa – wheel assembly tool (right)
+Volkswagen Autoeuropa – wheel assembly tool (bottom)